bsiever/microbit-pxt-timeanddate/README.md

 timeanddate.setDailyAdjustment(adjustment: number)
 ```

-Adjust the time by the given number of milliseconds over the course of a day.
+Adjust the time by the given number of seconds over the course of a day.

 ### ~alert